 This memorandum highlights some of the work performed by staff of the Research and Analysis Unit since the Authority's last quarterly meeting.
-Please note that the Office of Public Information is now under the Office of General Counsel and will be reported in that section.
+Please note that the webmaster is now reporting to the Office of General Counsel, although this Unit continues to work closely with web-related projects.